Sartunia Hot Spring: Natural Wonder Hidden Away in Tuscany

 - Bring a robe and flip-flops!!
-These are probably the most important things you should remember, as the robe will keep you warm when you're hopping in and out of the springs, and the flip flips will save your feet when you're walking from your car on down to the springs.
+These are probably the most important things you should remember!
+The robe will keep you warm when you're hopping in and out of the springs.
+The flip flips will save your feet when you're walking from your car on down to the springs.

 - Just come in your swimsuit, or change behind your car.
 Everyone else does.

 - BRING A WATERPROOF BAG!
 Especially if it's raining, the whole area turns into a mud pit.
 There are a few cave-like structures to put your things in, but these fill up fast.
 Since it is a natural hot spring there aren't lockers (or even benches) to put your things on.
 Less is more!

 - Pack a few extra towels to put on the floor of your trunk and on your car seats.

 - Pack a dry set of clothes to change into.
 That way you don't have to ride back in a damp swimsuit that smells like sulfur.
 You might want to also pack an extra grocery bag to put the wet clothes in!

 - Think of the pools like different filtering levels.
 The ones at the top are rush and flow, and the ones at the bottom are more stagnant.
 From time to time, the ones at the bottom have a few little red worms that are harmless.
 They can kind of freak you out if you are unfamiliar with them.
 They are totally normal and only live in hot springs.
 If any remain on you when you get out, they will soon die out of water